bradjones1/cdn/README.txt

 setups: files can be processed before they are synced and your CDN doesn't *have* to support Origin Pull, any push method is fine.
-Push always uses transfer protocols, either well-established ones (e.g. FTP) or custom ones (e.g. Amazon S3 and Mosso CloudFiles).
+Push always uses transfer protocols, either well-established ones (e.g. FTP) or custom ones (e.g. Amazon S3 and Rackspace CloudFiles).
 It is thanks to this abstraction layer that it can be used for *any* CDN, thereby avoiding vendor lock-in.
-- File Conveyor includes "transporters" for FTP, Amazon S3, Amazon CloudFront and Mosso CloudFiles.
+- File Conveyor includes "transporters" for FTP, Amazon S3, Amazon CloudFront and Rackspace CloudFiles.
 - File Conveyor also allows for any kind of automatic file processing.
 It includes "processors" for: image optimization (using a combination of ImageMagick, pngcrush, jpegtran and gifsicle), CSS minification (YUI